hexaplex-security/purple-team-workshop/cti-lab.md

 ### Our Posture from Blue/CTI Perspective
 - We have 3 Windows 2019 servers as attack targets
 - The servers have standard OS controls (e.g. user permissions) and Microsoft Defender AV as preventive controls
-- We have Splunk with a few detections we mostly took from the Sigma repo
+- We have Sentinel with a few detections we mostly took from the Sigma repo
 - Detection is based on Windows OS logs and Sysmon the configuration of both have been extended/customized
 - Some Windows advanced auditing and PowerShell script block logging is activated
-- The log/telemetry data is selectively forwarded via the Splunk universal forwarder
+- The log/telemetry data is selectively forwarded via the Sentinel universal forwarder

 ### Reasons to do a Purple Team Exercise
 - Know/verify posture (detect and prevent)